 Protein Hydrolysate

-Protein hydrolysate is a form of protein that has been broken down into smaller peptides and amino acids for easier absorption.
-It can be derived from various sources, including milk, soy, and sometimes grains.
+Protein hydrolysate is a form of protein that has been broken down into smaller peptides, often used to stimulate muscle growth and recovery.

 What is Protein Hydrolysate?